New Members Guide

 On The Day:

 On the day of your first trial, make sure you are properly prepared.
-Make sure you bring everything (bike, boots, helmet, riding clothes, fuel, licence, proof of club membership, entry fees, spares, sunscreen, water etc).
-If you are unsure of the directions to the venue, contact a committee member prior to the event.
+Make sure you bring everything (bike, boots, helmet, riding clothes, fuel, licence, proof of club membership, spares, sunscreen, water etc).
+If you are unsure of the directions to the venue, these will be part of the Supplementary Regulations that you can download when you register for an event on Ridernet.

-When a car horn sounds, it signifies the race meeting (also known as rider's briefing) is about to begin.
-Make sure you are not practising too far away around the time of 9:25am, as this is the usual race meeting time for an event which begins at 9:30am.
+When a car horn sounds, it signifies the Rider’s Meeting/Briefing is about to begin.
+Make sure you are not practising too far away around the time of 9:15am, as this is the usual riders briefing time for an event which begins at 9:30am.
 At this meeting the number of sections and number of times they are to be ridden (number of laps), along with other information will be specified.
+You MUST attend this riders briefing.

-Usually at each event, the section setter will lead all the riders on a lap of the venue, pointing out all the sections.
-This will be announced at the rider's meeting.
-In order to partake in the introductory lap, line up with the other riders when advised.
+Usually at each event, the section setter will lead all the riders on a lap of the venue, pointing out all the sections, this is the direction you must follow, when riding from section to section.
+You must not ride against the flow of the sections.
+In order to take part in the introductory lap, line up with the other riders when advised.
 Be careful when riding this lap, especially due to the volume of riders and some of the obstacles on the tracks.

 The pits are where the riders park their cars and setup.
 Enclosed footwear must be worn in the pits.
-Please make sure that you do not speed in the pits, due to the potential dangers, with spectators and officials walking.
+Please make sure that you do not speed in the pits, due to the potential dangers, with spectators families with young ones and officials walking.

 For full day events a lunch break usually takes place (except during state events).
 The lunch break usually occurs from 12:30pm to 1:15pm, during which sections are closed for riding